Ricain/ownpage/README.md

 ```
 or [download zip](https://github.com/Ricain/ownpage/archive/master.zip).

-Open `index.html` with your favorite browser and make it your homepage.
+Open `index.html` with your favorite browser and make it your home page.

-In order to use a custom page for new tabpage, use:
+In order to use a custom page for new tab page, use:

 - Mozilla Firefox: [New Tab Homepage add-ons](https://addons.mozilla.org/en-US/firefox/addon/new-tab-homepage/)
 - Google Chrome: [New Tab Redirect add-ons](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna)
+- Safari & IE: no need for add-ons :P

 #####Used scripts: